elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/cookies-document-cookie.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Websites generally have two variants of following GDPR.<br /><br />(1) If a website wants to set tracking cookies only for authenticated users.
-The registration form should have a checkbox like “accept the privacy policy” (that describes how cookies get used), the user must check it, and then the website is free to set auth cookies.<br /><br />(2) If a website wants to set tracking cookies for everyone.
+The registration form should have a checkbox like “accept the privacy policy” (that describes how cookies get used), the user must check it, and then the website is free to set auth cookies.<br /><br />(2) If a website wants to place tracking cookies for everyone.
 A website shows a modal “splash screen” for newcomers and requires them to agree to the cookies.
 Then the website can set them and let people see the content.
 However, this might be upsetting for first-time visitors.
 Nobody likes seeing such "must-click" modal splash displays instead of the content.
-However, GDPR necessitates an express agreement.
+However, GDPR necessitates an express agreement between the user and the website owner.
     </div>
   </div>
 </details>